mhsn001/ecommAppWorkspace/config-server/src/main/resources/ReadMe.txt

-API-GATEWAY will be the kind of proxy for all serviced.
+API-GATEWAY will be the kind of proxy for all services.
 See below the configuration for only routing the requests for all microservices

 spring:
  application: